The FLAMIN Fellowship

-Film London, Arts Council England and The Fenton Arts Trust present The FLAMIN Fellowship, a major new scheme for early career artist filmmakers living in England.
+Film London, Arts Council England and The Fenton Arts Trust present The FLAMIN Fellowship, a major scheme for early-career artist filmmakers living in England.
 Part of Film London Artists’ Moving Image Network (FLAMIN), the Fellowship aims to support the most exciting, innovative and challenging moving image practices from filmmakers at the early stages of their careers, with development and funding for new work.

-The FLAMIN Fellowship will support six artists at the early stages of their career, each with projects that they would like to develop.
-The six artist-filmmakers that have been selected for the inaugural FLAMIN Fellowship are:
+Each year, FLAMIN Fellowship will support six artists at the early stages of their career, each with projects that they would like to develop.

 - A programme of workshops covering key areas around sustaining artistic practice, addressing the particular context of the moving image as a medium.

-- Mentoring sessions with an experienced production advisor.
+- Mentoring sessions with an experienced production advisor, Pinky Ghundale.
+More information about Pinky can be found below.

 - Seed production finance of £2,500 for a specific project.